When can a claim rely on the priority date of the parent application?

 Prepare for the Manual of Patent Examining Procedure Exam.
 Study with quizzes and multiple-choice questions, with hints and explanations.
 Master the MPEP content and excel in your exam!

 A claim can rely on the priority date of the parent application when the subject matter is the same.
-This principle is rooted in the concept of priority in patent law, which allows an applicant to claim an earlier filing date for a patent application based on the filing date of a related or parent application.
+This concept is rooted in the principle of priority, which allows a later-filed application to claim the earlier filing date of a parent application as long as the claims in the later application are adequately supported by the disclosure of the parent application.

 Subscribe